Mikhail Devyataev: Capture and imprisonment

-On 13 July 1944 Devyataev was downed near Lviv over German-held territory and became a prisoner of war, held in the Łódź concentration camp.
+On July 13, 1944, while flying a Bell P-39, Devyataev made three combat sorties, escorting bombers, and then flew for the fourth time to intercept enemy Junkers.
+He was shot down by a Messerschmitt aircraft near Lvov.
+He downed over German-occupied territory and became a prisoner of war, held in the Łódź concentration camp.
 He made an attempt to escape on 13 August but was caught and transferred to the Sachsenhausen concentration camp.

-He soon realised that his situation was perilous because as a Soviet pilot, he could expect extreme brutality; therefore, he allegedly managed to exchange identities with a dead Soviet infantryman named Nikitenko.
+He soon realised that his situation was perilous because as a Soviet pilot, he could expect extreme brutality and high risk of execution; therefore, he allegedly managed to exchange identities with a dead Soviet infantryman named Grigoriy Nikitenko.

 Devyataev was later transferred to a camp in Usedom to be a part of a forced labor crew working for the German missile program on the island of Peenemünde.

 In the preserved camp records he appears correctly as prisoner 11024 Dewjatajew, Michail, however.
 Under hellish conditions, the prisoners were forced to repair runways and clear unexploded bombs by hand.
 Security was rigidly enforced with vicious guards and dogs, and there was little chance of escape.
 Even so, by February 1945, Devyataev concluded that, however remote, the chance of escape was preferable to certain death as a prisoner.

 Escape

 Devyataev managed to convince three other prisoners (Sokolov, Krivonogov and Nemchenko) that he could fly them to freedom.
 They decided to run away at dinner time, when most of the guards were in the dining room.
 Sokolov and Nemchenko were able to create a work gang composed only of Soviet citizens, as they did not know foreign languages with which to communicate freely and coordinate their plans with other inmates.

-At noon on 8 February 1945, as the ten Soviet POWs, including Devyataev, were at work on the runway, one of the work gang, Ivan Krivonogov, picked up a crowbar and killed their guard.
+At noon on 8 February 1945, as the ten Soviet POWs, including Devyataev, were at work on the runway, one of the work gang, Ivan Krivonogov, picked up a crowbar, killed their guard and took his rifle.
 Another prisoner, Peter Kutergin, quickly stripped off the guard's uniform and slipped it on.

 The work gang, led by the "guard", managed to unobtrusively take over the camp commandant's He 111 H22 bomber and fly from the island.
 Devyataev piloted the aircraft.

+The Germans tried to intercept the bomber unsuccessfully.